ferreteleco/cookie-devcontainer/README.md

 $ cookiecutter cookie-devcontainer --directory="<dir-name>"
 ```

+### C++ Dockerfile and related installation scripts (dir-name: cpp-vscode-dockerfile)

 ### C++ Dockerfile and related installation scripts (dir-name: cpp-dockerfile)

 This template is intended to be used in VSCode remote container development for C++.
 It builds a new
-image based on the contents of the provided dockerfile.
+image based on the contents of the provided dockerfile (based on a generic ubuntu image).

 It optionally installs gcc/g++ v10 and some useful utilities, namely: